Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             libraries here.
 The format is: wig_file_path:fragmente
                             d(frag):condition_id(integer):replicate_id(alphabet):s
                             trand(+ or -).
-If multiple wig files need to be assigned, please use space to separate the wig files.
+If multiple wig files need to be assigned, please use spaces to separate the wig files.
                             For example, $WIG_PATH_1:frag:1:a:+
                             $WIG_PATH_2:frag:1:a:-.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX